nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.3.2 Deleting a Task: `deletet`

-Deletes the specified task from OfficeConnect
+Deletes the specified task from OfficeConnect.

 Format: `deletet INDEX`